Learning Concepts Definable in First-Order Logic with Counting: Locality of First-Order Logic with Counting

-A \emph{numerical condition on occurrences of types with one center} (or \emph{numerical oc-type condition}) is an FOCN(P)-formula that is built from basic counting terms and rules (F2), (F4), (F5), (C2), (C3), and (C4), i.e., using number variables and integers, and combining them by addition, multiplication, numerical predicates from \(P \cup \{P_\exists\}\), Boolean combinations, and quantification of number variables.
+A \emph{numerical condition on occurrences of types with one centre} (or \emph{numerical oc-type condition}) is an \(\FOCN\) formula that is built from basic counting terms and rules \ref{def:fo-bool} and \ref{def:foc-constterm}--\ref{def:focn-quantification} from \cref{def:fo,def:focn}, \ie, using number variables and integers, and combining them by addition, multiplication, numerical predicates from \(\PP \cup \{\Pred_\exists\}\) (with \(\ar(\Pred_\exists) = 1\) and \(\sem{\Pred_\exists} = \NNpos\)), Boolean combinations, and quantification of number variables.
 Its locality radius is the maximal locality radius of the involved basic counting terms.
-Numerical oc-type conditions do not have any free structure variables.
+Note that numerical oc-type conditions do not have any free structure variables.

-A formula is in \emph{Hanf normal form for} FOCN(P) or an \emph{hnf-formula for} FOCN(P) if it is a Boolean combination of numerical oc-type conditions and sphere formulas.
-The locality radius of an hnf-formula is the maximal locality radius of the involved conditions and formulas.
+A formula is in \emph{Hanf normal form for} \(\FOCN\) or an \emph{hnf formula for} \(\FOCN\) if it is a Boolean combination of numerical oc-type conditions and sphere formulas.
+The locality radius of an hnf formula is the maximal locality radius of the involved conditions and formulas.